Vlaams Blok: Rise of the party (1988–2004)

 The Vlaams Blok continued to be particularly strong in and around Antwerp, where it received as much as 33% of the vote in the 2000 local elections.
 In 2001, the party was forced to alter its political program, as according to the laws for party financing, it was not compatible with the European Treaty on Human Rights.
+In 2002, the Vlaams Blok was the only party to vote unanimously against the introduction of same-sex marriage.

 In the 2004 Flemish Parliament election, the party finally became the single largest party group in parliament.
 The party was invited by the formateur for government discussions, only to find that its differences with the other parties was insurmountable, resulting in the three traditional parties forming a majority government, retaining the cordon sanitaire.
 By this time, the party had nevertheless become the very most popular Flemish party in Belgium, being supported by about one in four of the Flemish electorate.

 Court of Cassation ruling (2004)

 In October 2000, the Centre for Equal Opportunities and Opposition to Racism, together with the Dutch-speaking Human Rights League in Belgium registered a complaint at the Correctional Court, in which they claimed that three non-profit organisations connected to the Vlaams Blok (its education and research office and the "National Broadcasting Corporation") had violated the 1981 anti-racism law.
 The publications which were referred to included its 1999 election agenda and 1997 party platform.
 The challenged passages included those where the party called for a separate education system for foreign children, a special tax for employers employing non-European foreigners, and a restriction of unemployment benefits and child allowances for non-European foreigners.

 In June 2001, the Brussels Correctional Court declared itself incompetent to hear the case, as it related to political misconduct.
 In February 2003, the Brussels Appellate Court followed and gave a similar judgement.
 The original plaintiffs then appealed, and the case was sent to the court of appeal in Ghent, which upheld the complaint; the Vlaams Blok non-profit organisations were fined, and it was deemed that the Vlaams Blok was an organisation that sanctioned discrimination.
 The Vlaams Blok lodged an appeal which was rejected, and in November 2004, the ruling was made definite, when it was upheld by the Court of Cassation.
 The ruling meant that the party would lose access to state funding and access to television, effectively shutting the party down.